 From here, just head north along the road and Big Mountain’s scenic overlook will become obvious on the right within about two minutes.
 Obviously, Big Mountain has better views than Hogback Mountain, including a view of Hogback Mountain itself.

-Simply retrace your steps to get back to your car, following yellow blazes all the way.
+Simply retrace your steps to get back to your car, again following yellow blazes all the way.
 Don't forget to visit the summit of Hogback Mountain if you didn't do so on your way up!

 The roundtrip is about six miles, including the short walk to the overlook on Big Mountain.
 The Hogback Mountain Trail itself is 1.1 miles long, from the top of Big Mountain to the summit of Hogback Mountain.
 The overall elevation gain is about 2,000 feet.